AbishekAsir/Sentiment-analysis-with-Twitter-API/README.md

 from typing import List
 ```

-4. Use config library go get acces to api key, api key secret, access token and access token secret from [.ini] file. then put it in variable called api
+4. Use config library go get the access to api key, api key secret, access token and access token secret from [.ini] file. then put it in variable called api
 ```
 config = configparser.ConfigParser()
 config.read('apicon.ini')